JoostvanPinxten/tsplib-parser/README.md

 If you want to develop this parser, simply clone this Git and install Bison and Flex.
 For Windows users, see [WinFlexBison](http://sourceforge.net/projects/winflexbison/).

-Run `git submodule update` to download the dependencies from other Git modules.
+Run `git submodule update --recursive` to download the dependencies to other Git modules.

 The project compiles with MinGW 4.9.1 and the Qt Make system under Windows.
-It uses [Google Test](https://github.com/smarr/googletest) for some integration and unit-testing facilities.
+It uses [Google Test](https://github.com/google/googletest/tree/master/googletest) for some integration and unit-testing facilities.

-Before compiling, you will need to point to the `flex++` and `bison++` executables, which generate the lexer and parser components.
+Before compiling, you will need to point to the `flex++` and `bison++` executables, so that qmake can generate the lexer and parser components.
+This is typically done through the environment variables of your shell, or the build system (e.g. Qt Creator).
 To use the Qt makefiles, run `qmake` followed by `make` in the root directory.